 The rationale for the assumptions used in this valuation is included in the 5-year experience study ending June 30, 2014, approved by the Board in November 2015.
+Note that the investment return assumption was updated for the June 30, 2018 valuation.
 All assumptions are expectations of future experience, not market measures.